 WHEREAS, more and more people are being released from prison and jail in the US every year.
-Two million Americans are serving time in prison and ninety-seven percent of those people will be released.
-Nearly 650,000 people are released from prison each year, and over 7 million are released from jails, in the US; and
+More than 1.2 million Americans are serving time in prison and at least ninety-five percent of those people will be released.
+Nearly 500,000 people are released from prison each year, and nearly 7 million are released from jails, in the US; and

 WHEREAS, the increasing numbers of people released from prison and jail has had significant implications for community safety and state and local government budgets.
-American taxpayers spent $9 billion for corrections in 1982; by 2002, the figure went up to $60 billion.
-And spending on corrections has been the fastest- or second-fastest growing item in state budgets over the last 15 years; and
+American taxpayers spent $19 billion for corrections in 1997; by 2017, the figure went up to $89 billion.
+And spending on corrections has been the fastest- or second-fastest growing item in state and local budgets over the last 40 years; and

 WHEREAS, the goal of the Second Chance Act is to help states and communities alleviate crowding in their jails and prisons by reducing recidivism through an improved reentry process; and